-Professor and head, department of grain science and industry
+Professor, grain science and industry

 Maier joined K-State in April 2008 from Purdue University, where he served as professor, associate head and extension engineer in the department of agricultural and biological engineering.
 While at Purdue, he co-founded the university's Grain Quality Team, was a key initiator of the Purdue Post-Harvest Education and Research Center and served as the founding director of the grain operations distance education program offered through the Grain Elevator and Processing Society, which is now offered in partnership with K-State.

 Maier has received numerous awards including the 2011 Grain Industry Leader Award and 2007 The Andersons/NC-213 Cereals and Oilseeds Senior Award of Excellence in Research.
 He was Purdue University Faculty Scholar and a DAAD guest professor at the University of Hohenheim in Stuttgart-Hohenheim, Germany, in June 2004.
 He also was a guest professor at Italy's University of Torino in 2003, and a Fulbright Scholar at the Universidad Nacional de Mar del Plata in Balcarce, Argentina, in 2000.

 He earned his bachelor's, master's and Ph.D. degrees in agricultural engineering from Michigan State University, and received that department’s 2011 Distinguished Alumni Award.

 Maier can be reached at 785-532-6161 or firstname.lastname@example.org.